The Forex market is one of the most traded markets in the world, attracting an ever-increasing number of traders.

 How does leverage work?

-Leverage works with margin trading, which allows you to take advantage of greater market exposure while only putting aside a small portion of the capital you would normally have to possess in your account to open such trading positions.
+Leverage works with margin trading, which allows you to take advantage of greater market exposure while only putting aside a small portion of the capital.

 It’s important to realise that with an aggressive use of leverage, you are adding a very high level of risk to your trading account.
 This situation can easily end up with your account being quickly and completely wiped out when the markets evolve against you.